-7. \\\\\ Which of the following is true about disjoint events?
+7. Which of the following is true about disjoint events?

-- 8. According to a study conducted by the American Community Survey, 73% of U.S. households had broadband internet access in 2013. - a) What is the probability that four randomly selected U.S. households all had broadband internet access in 2013? - b) What is the probability that at least one of four randomly selected U.S. households had broadband internet access in 2013? - c) What is the probability that the first randomly selected household with broadband internet access is the fourth household selected? - 9.
-Police reports about the traffic accidents they investigated last year indicated that 40% of the accidents involved speeding, 25% involved alcohol, and 10% involved both risk factors. - a) What is the probability that an accident involved alcohol, but not speeding? - b) What proportion of accidents last year involved neither speeding nor alcohol? - c) Given that an accident involved speeding, what is the probability that it involves alcohol? - 10.
-In your sock drawer you have 4 blue socks, 5 grey socks, and 3 black ones.
-Half asleep one morning, you grab 2 socks at random and put them on.
-Find the probability you end up wearing... - a) 2 blue socks - b) no grey socks - c) matching socks - 11.
-GASP!
-Your car battery has died in the school parking lot and you need a "jump" using jumper cables in order to get your car started.
-Magically, mystically, we know that 18% of the students who drive to school carry jumper cables.
-You will stop students (randomly selected, of course!) to find the needed jumper cables.
-Obviously, you will not ask any more students once you find someone with jumper cables. - a) What is the probability that the 4th student you stop is the first to have jumper cables? - b) On average how many students would you expect to stop in order to find jumper cables?
+8. According to a study conducted by the American Community Survey, 73% of U.S. households had broadband internet access in 2013. a) What is the probability that four randomly selected U.S. households all had broadband internet access in 2013? b) What is the probability that at least one of four randomly selected U.S. households had broadband internet access in 2013? c) What is the probability that the first randomly selected household with broadband internet access is the fourth household selected?
+9. lice reports about the traffic accidents they investigated last year indicated that 40% of the accidents involved seding, 25% involved alcohol, and 10% involved both risk factors. a) What is the probability that an accident involved alcohol, but not speeding? b) What proportion of accidents last year involved neither speeding nor alcohol? c) Given that an accident involved speeding, what is the probability that it involves alcohol?
+10. your sock drawer you have 4 blue socks, 5 grey socks, and 3 black ones.
+Half asleep one morning, you grab 2 eks at random and put them on.
+Find the probability you end up wearing a) b) c) 2 blue socks no grey socks matching socks 11. you Yo SP!
+Your car battery has died in the school parking lot and you need a "jump" using jumper cables in order to get ar car started.
+Magically, mystically, we know that 18% of the students who drive to school carry jumper cables. u will stop students (randomly selected, of course!) to find the needed jumper cables.
+Obviously, you will not any more students once you find someone with jumper cables.
+What is the probability that the 4 th or 5 th student you stop is the first to have jumper cables? , On average how many students would you expect to stop in order to find jumper cables?